fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/introduction.md

 # FIXM Encoding Guidance

-This section describes general encoding guidance that is always applicable, whatever the implementation context.
-The guidance presented here includes a variety of topics including: encoding advice and examples, data plausibility rules, rules for absent data, advice on using FIXM in conjunction with other standards, etc.
+This section describes general encoding guidance for FIXM Core that is always applicable, whatever the implementation context.
+Click on the FIXM Core packages, classes or properties below to open the corresponding encoding guidance.
+Alternatively, you can use the Search box in the side bar to find relevant user manual entries.

 ---
 Package [`fx:Aircraft`]